cagataykiziltan/CsharpRedisClient/README.md

 # CsharpRedisClientExample

-This code presents basic example how to connect redis with C# redis client.
+This code presents basic examples how to connect redis with C# redis client.

 Prerequisite : Redis must be installed on your computer.